HandsOnDataViz/chartjs-templates/line-chart/README.md

 ```

 ## See also
-See **Line Chart with CSV Data** chapter in DataVizForAll: https://datavizforall.org/line-chart-with-csv-data.html
+See **Line Chart with CSV Data** chapter in handsondataviz: https://handsondataviz.org/line-chart-with-csv-data.html